Dr John Gilroy

 Professor Tom Shakespeare

 Professor Tom Shakespeare is a leading scholar in disability studies.
-He is a senior lecturer in medical sociology at the University of East Anglia and was previously a technical officer at WHO playing a key role in the production and launch of the World Disability Report (2011) and promoting disability mainstreaming in health.
+He is a Professor of Disability Research at the London School of Hygiene & Tropical Medicine and was previously a technical officer at WHO playing a key role in the production and launch of the World Disability Report (2011) and promoting disability mainstreaming in health.
 He is a collaborator on a project in four African countries, looking at inclusion of disability in health and other policies, a research advisor to the First People’s Disability Network, Australia, and an honorary at the Centre for Disability Research and Policy at University of Sydney.
 As author of the seminal text, Disability Rights and Wrongs, he will assist us in embedding our research in contemporary theories of disability.
 Tom’s background in advocacy through his work with the disabled people’s movement in the UK is also critical; it will ensure that the research is located in a thorough understanding of the lived experiences of people with disabilities and directly responds to their concerns and needs.

 Associate Professor Jennifer Smith-Merry